 The DTG management server stores DTG data and accident event file which is to be posted onto the web site of national agency.

 Analysis of DTG data and accident data to provide driving behavioural habits (quick start/stop, excessive speed) or the accident causes.

-Taxi call service